 - Gives confidence for young artists to release their voices in groups, in whole class settings, or in whole year groups

 - Facilitates dynamic individual and collaborative song making, responding to any theme

-- Prepares and teaches a repertoire of appropriate songs, building a bank of resources to expand understanding of musics from across the globe, sung in many languages
+- Prepares and teaches a repertoire of appropriate songs, building a bank of resources to expand understanding of music from across the globe, sung in many languages

 - Builds musicianship through movement, voice and play (and laughter!)